joaquimsaraivat/linux/kernel.md

 `tar -zcvf archive_name.tar.gz folder_to_compress`

-and the send the compress archive to the destination, extract and proceded with the next steps.
+and then send the compressed archive to the destination, extract and proceed with the next steps.

 ## Sources